 - Is a young carer

 - Is estranged from their family; or

 - Is a refugee or asylum seeker; or

-- Is entitled to or are in receipt of Free School Meals (FSM)
+- Is entitled to or in receipt of Free School Meals (FSM); or

 For pupils in other areas, there are three other ACES programmes which make up the national ACES programme: ACES Glasgow School of Art; ACES Robert Gordon University and ACES University of Dundee.